Eulalia Kadmina: Memory

 She was buried in the 1st city cemetery in Kharkov.
 In 1972, due to liquidation of Kharkov's 1st city cemetery, because the cemetery became totally neglected and very squalid, her remains were reburied in the 13th city cemetery in Kharkov which remains to this day.
-On the grave there is a modest half ruined monument with a short inscription: Eulalia Pavlovna Kadmina is a famous actress.
+On the grave there is a modest half-ruined monument with a short inscription: "Eulalia Pavlovna Kadmina was a famous actress".